 - QAs are over-burdened with tightly scheduled releases/builds planned every week/fortnight in Agile.

-> - Change requests are a common thing, which come in through feedback from target audience.
+- Change requests are a common thing, which comes in through feedback from the target audience.
 Since Stakeholders are also continuously learning and improvising in AGILE, QAs are in turn catered with minimal requirements which makes it hard to test the stories under consideration.

->

-> Why do these problems occur?
+Why do these problems occur?

 As mentioned earlier, since the products we’re talking about have volatile requirements, and hence multiple iterations, we QAs have work galore with as many testing cycles and unfortunately limited amount of time.

 Although, if we’re dealing with projects which have rigid and in-shape requirements, the to and fro testing cycles for QAs are somewhat reduced.

 1. Be Proactive & enthusiastic